 We know what you’re thinking - how does a groovy pattern fit in with the minimalist kitchen trend?
 We had our doubts until we saw how well it works as an accent to a spacious white kitchen!

 Using our Golden Stars Calacatta Gold and Brass Mosaic as a kitchen backsplash tile adds a metallic touch to a simple white background.
-The result is a designer-looking minimalist kitchen backsplash that adds subtle detail to clean and modular cabinetry and countertops.
+The result is a designer-looking minimalist kitchen backsplash that adds subtle detail to clean and modular cabinetry and countertop materials.

 Keep the look cohesive by sticking with metallic accents for your sink hardware, countertop accents, and range hood - you can’t go wrong with copper or brass to add a warm detail to your kitchen!